robincarlo84/Public-Docs/terms.md

 ## 5. Your Obligations

-a) You agree to comply with all laws regarding your usage of the service.
+a) You agree to comply with all applicable laws regarding your usage of the service.

 b) You are responsible for any taxes due in relation to items you buy or sell while using the service.

 ## 6. Obligations Of Business Users

-a) If you are using the service as a business entity, you are agree that you will indicate this where given the opportunity to do so within the site.
+a) If you are using the service as a business entity, you are agree that you will indicate this where given the opportunity to do so within the website.
 If you are VAT registered, you are obliged to provide your VAT number where encouraged to do so.
 If you are in any doubt as to whether you should register as a business or upload a VAT number, you should contact Junkey customer support from the account menu.

 b) If you indicate that you are using the service as a business, you warrant that you do so with binding authority on behalf of that business entity.